Ennowulff/abap-unit-tests-by-example/README.md

-# abap-unit-tests-by-example
+# ABAP unit tests by example
-Different examples of ABAP unit tests
+The intent of this repository is to collect different examples of ABAP unit tests Feel free to add you examples here.
+Be sure that the complete code is shared and no company specific artefacts are used.